 However, as tools and batteries are changing all the time, we are aware of some combinations where neither the tool nor battery has deep discharge (also known as over-discharge) protection.
-In these cases, if the tool continued to be operated as it started to slow down considerably, it would be possible to drain the battery to a point where it could not be recharged again.
+In these cases, if the tool continues to be operated as it starts to slow down considerably, it’s possible to drain the battery to a point where it could not be recharged again.

 It is good practice to recharge Lithium-Ion batteries before they get too low as this puts less strain on the battery and tool and will extend the life of both.